ValyriaTear/ValyriaTear/README.txt

 ## Compilation procedure ##

 **Linux compilation**
-Once you've unpacked the tarball or checked it out of Git repository, just run `cmake . && make ` from the top-level directory at the prompt.
+Once you've unpacked the tarball, just run `cmake . && make` from the top-level directory at the prompt.

+If you have checked it out from the Git repository, run this first to get the latest luabind code:
+`git submodule update --init --remote` and then the usual `cmake . && make`

 You'll then be able to play by typing: `src/valyriatear`